microsoft/fast/specs/date-picker/date-picker.md

 Is using the calendar icon good enough?
 The icon will be in a slot with the html entity for calendar as the default.

 *Localization*
 Different date formatting for different markets.
 This will be obtained through the browser built in localization for dates.
+Different languages and numbering is supported through a locale string.

 ### Security